qanitabaqibillah/trainyardSys/README.md

 7. Random Train Generation:
  - During train creation:
-    a.
-Generate a random number of cars in each train.
+     - Generate a random number of cars in each train.
-    b.
-Assign a random quantity of cargo/passengers to each train car.
+     - Assign a random quantity of cargo/passengers to each train car.
-    c.
-Randomly determine whether each car holds cargo or passengers.
+     - Randomly determine whether each car holds cargo or passengers.

 8. Test Case Development:
     - Create test cases exclusively for the implemented linked-list structure to ensure its functionality and accuracy.
 These tests should validate the train car representation using the linked-list approach.